Jsparrow/jsparrow.github.io/docs/rules/replace-expected-annotation-property.md

 ## Description

-Using 'expected' annotation property for testing the thrown exceptions is rather misleading.
+Using [`expected`](https://junit.org/junit4/javadoc/latest/org/junit/Test.html#expected()) annotation property for testing the thrown exceptions is rather misleading.
-Often it becomes unclear which part of the code in the test case is responsible for throwing the exception.
+Often it becomes unclear which part of the test code is responsible for throwing the exception.
-This rule aims to overcome this problem by replacing the 'expected' annotation property with 'assertThrows' introduced in JUnit 4.13.
+This rule aims to overcome this problem by replacing the `expected` annotation property with [`assertThrows`](https://junit.org/junit4/javadoc/latest/org/junit/Assert.html#assertThrows(java.lang.Class,%20org.junit.function.ThrowingRunnable)) introduced in JUnit 4.13.

 ::: warning Requirements
 This rule works on the following types and implementations of them: